timschmidt/wolfe/README.md

 # Wolfe
-Multimodal semantic file search using Jina Embeddings V4, YAMNet, Qwen2.5 Omni 7B, and Whisper Large V3

-For intelligently investigating your files
+Multimodal semantic file search for intelligently investigating your files

 Local only, 100% offline, your data stays on your computer.